Cancer irroratus: Diet and predators

+Conservation

 The rock crab has recently become a popular culinary item.
 The name "peekytoe crab" refers to the fact that the legs are "picked" (a Maine colloquialism meaning "curved inward").
-Until about 1997, they were considered a nuisance species by the lobster industry because they would eat the bait from lobster traps.
+Until about 1997, they were considered a nuisance species by the lobster industry because they would eat the bait off of lobster traps.
+But over time scientists found out they are a major part of the ecosystem- they have a much larger diet because they are energy recycling, meaning they use energy that would normally be wasted.
+The crabs are also an important development to lobster, because lobster eat the soft tissues and a little bit of the hard part of the crab which not only it helps with their growth but also larva development.
+So far, scientists do not know if the population of the rock crab is increasing or decreasing, but efforts are being made to keep the populations and reproduction stable.